Insulin degludec

 Indication

-• To improve glycemic control in patients 1 year of age and older with diabetes mellitus.
+• Indicated to improve glycemic control in patients 1 year of age and older with diabetes mellitus.

 Summary

-• Insulin degludec (Tresiba) is indicated for improving glycemic control in patients 1 year of age and older with diabetes mellitus.
+• Insulin degludec (Tresiba) is indicated to improve glycemic control in patients 1 year of age and older with diabetes mellitus.
+It demonstrates comparable efficacy to insulin glargine regarding the mean change in HbA1c levels and incidence rates of hypoglycemia but offers superior reduction in fasting plasma glucose.

 Product Monograph / Prescribing Information